How to build a diversified portfolio

 Views & insights

-Diversifying your investments can help to minimise the impact of market falls on your portfolio.
-Here’s how to get started
+Diversifying your investments can help minimise the impact of market falls on your portfolio.
+Here’s how to get started.

 In its simplest form, diversification means spreading your money across different asset classes, sectors, regions and countries.
 But you also need to ensure your portfolio suits your unique circumstances, including your goals and investment timeframe.